 2.88.020 Application of provisions—Conflict resolution.

-A. The procedures provided in this chapter shall apply to all appeals to grant, deny or condition a permit as defined in Section 2.88.010; except that if a different procedure to appeal a determination has been established elsewhere in this code, by state or county guidelines or other regulations adopted to implement the California Environmental Quality Act, or by any state or federal law applicable to the permit, those procedures shall control.
+A. The procedures and standards of review provided in this chapter shall apply to all appeals brought before the board regarding any decision made by any decision maker to grant, deny or condition a permit; except that if a different procedure to appeal a determination has been established elsewhere in this code, by state or county guidelines or other regulations adopted to implement the California Environmental Quality Act, or by any state or federal law applicable to the permit, those procedures shall control.

-B. Except as provided herein as to the board’s procedures in considering appeals and except as to the procedures relating to the board’s reconsideration of its own decisions hereunder on appeals, none of the provisions of this chapter shall apply to any other final determination, decision or action of the board.
+B. Except as provided herein as to the board’s procedures in considering appeals, none of the provisions of this chapter shall apply to any other final determination, decision or action of the board.

 SECTION 3.
 Section 2.88.030 (Right to appeal) of Chapter 2.88 (Appeals) of the Napa County Code is hereby amended to read in full as follows: